Hands on: Royole Mirage Smart Speaker review

 Thus, it’s hard to pinpoint the Mirage’s value, as it seems more niche than other smart displays.
 Objectively, it’s a robust device that’s composed of two parts: a glossy cylinder that sits suspended a couple inches above the base, and a solid (and we mean solid - it won’t tip over) metal spine that supports the speaker body, running along its length before splitting into a circular ring at the bottom.

-The spine ends in another ring at the top that holds a translucent disk with touch controls for volume, microphone on/off, and an undefined ‘action’ button (purpose still unclear).
+The spine ends in another ring at the top that holds a translucent disk with touch controls for volume, microphone on/off, and an undefined ‘action’ button.
 A 5MP camera sits at the top of the cylinder, which you can manually cover and uncover via a slider - presumably, this is for video chatting, though that might be a bit more awkward on a curved screen.

 That interface is pretty basic, and navigating it felt more akin to an in-flight entertainment system than a fleshed-out Android tablet.
 Given the scarce details, it’s unclear which operating system the Mirage runs.
 It wasn’t too finicky, but it wasn’t smooth, either – much like how it felt to run through the initial Royole FlexPai phone at last year’s CES.